Trauma-Informed Family Engagement: Building Resilience Together

 Trauma-Informed Partner Support

-In addition, Partners who offer their families the Trauma-Informed program receive the following:
+In addition, partners who offer their families the Trauma-Informed program receive the following:

 Share Concrete Local Resources

-Ready4K experts guide partners through a community asset mapping process to create a supplemental set of messages that link families to community resources, such as food, housing, economic, educational, and health services, as well as invitations to join community events.
+ParentPowered experts guide partners through a community asset mapping process to create a supplemental set of messages that link families to community resources, such as food, housing, economic, educational, and health services, as well as invitations to join community events.

 Parents and caregivers receive these messages with direct links to support, making it easy for families to find resources when they need them most.